Étienne Tardif de Pommeroux de Bordesoulle: Bourbon loyalist

 On the first return of the Bourbon monarchy, Bordesoulle's noble origins got him an appointment as inspector general of the cavalry in May 1814, knight of the order of Saint Louis on 2 June and grand officer of the Légion d'honneur on 23 August.
 On Napoleon's return from Elba, Bordesoulle took provisional command of 9 cavalry squadrons of the 2nd military division headed for Châlons on 12 March 1815 and was confirmed in this role by the royal government on 16 March.
-He followed Louis XVIII of France to Ghent, where he was made chief of staff to the Comte d'Artois (later Charles X of France) on 25 June 1815.
+He followed Louis XVIII to Ghent, where he was made chief of staff to the Comte d'Artois (later Charles X of France) on 25 June 1815.
 He returned to France with the Duke of Berry in July 1815 after the Hundred Days and was made grand-cross of the Légion d'honneur by the king on 13 August and on appointed to command and reorganise the cavalry of the royal guard on 8 September.
 Bordesoulle was then elected a centre-right député for Indre in the "Chambre introuvable" of 1815–1816, and on 12 October was made a member of the commission charged with investigating the conduct of officers during the Hundred Days.

 On 13 May 1816 he was made a commander of the order of Saint Louis, and exchanged his Napoleonic title of baron for the Bourbon one of comte.
 An honorary aide-de-camp to the comte d'Artois from 2 June 1817, and a member of the committee of the inspectors-general on 25 October, he became a privy councillor of the comte d'Artois on 2 July 1820.
 He was made a grand-cross of Saint Louis on 1 May 1821 and was made governor of the École polytechnique on 17 September 1822, all the while retaining his role in the royal guard.
 In 1823, he took part in the Spanish expedition.
 Summoned on 16 February 1823 to be commander-in-chief of the guard-troops within the armée des Pyrénées, Bordesoulle organised the bombardment and blockade of Cadiz and was mentioned in despatches on 31 August for his part in the taking of Trocadéro.